DETAILED ACTION

 presenting, on a display device, the images to a driver of the vehicle, the field of view of the vehicle side-view mirror (Page 2, paragraph 0047, Figure 9, right display).

-Lee discloses controlling the camera (Figure 10, 130, 117, 110, 120, 125, 127) but is silent on adjusting a zoom level of the camera based on an operating condition of the automotive vehicle.
+Lee discloses a processor coupled to the camera to control the camera (Figure 10, 130, 117, 110, 120, 125, 127) but is silent on the processor configured to1adjust a zoom level of a lens of the camera based on an operating condition of the automotive vehicle.

 Furthermore, in KSR International Co.
 Teleflex Inc., 82 USPQ2d 1385, 1395 (2007), the Court found that if all the claimed elements are known in the prior art then one skilled in the art could have combined the elements as claimed by known methods with no change in their respective functions, and the combination would have yield predictable results to one of ordinary skill in the art before the effective filing date of the invention.

-Regarding Claim 19, Lee and Spencer disclose all the limitations of Claim 18.
-Lee discloses wherein the method further comprises: determining, by the computing system, an operating condition of vehicle (Page 3, paragraph 0056); and adjusting, based on the operating conditions, an angle of the field of view camera (Page 6, paragraph 0056, 0052, Page 2, paragraph 0039, Page 1, paragraph 0016).
+Regarding Claim 19, Lee and Slama disclose all the limitations of Claim 18.
+Lee discloses wherein the method further comprises: determining, by the computing system, an operating condition of the vehicle (Page 3, paragraph 0056); and adjusting, based on the operating conditions, an angle of the field of view camera (Page 6, paragraph 0056, 0052, Page 2, paragraph 0039, Page 1, paragraph 0016).

-Claims 15-16 and 21 are rejected under 35 U.S.C.
-103 as being unpatentable over Lee in view of Spencer and Farb (US 2015/0228066).
+Claims 15-16 are rejected under 35 U.S.C.
+103 as being unpatentable over Lee in view of Slama and Spencer as applied to claim 14 above, further in view of Farb (US 2015/0228066).

-Regarding Claim 16, Lee, Spencer and Farb disclose all the limitations of Claim Lee discloses a predetermined time period including within 4 seconds.
+Regarding Claim 16, Lee, Slama, Spencer and Farb disclose all the limitations of Claim Lee discloses a predetermined time period including within 4 seconds.
 See motivation above.
 Lee does not explicitly say it is within five to thirty seconds.

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention was made to include a predetermined time period within 4 seconds which approaches the claimed range of five to thirty seconds, since it has been held that where they approach the range so closely that there out to be a noticeable difference.
 In re Becket, 88 F.2d 684 (CCPA 1937)